CS682-S17/notes/networking.md

 The Internet is a "network of networks".
 It is a hierarchical system that must take messages and route them from one host to another.

 Inside of the Internet are a series of routers and switches that forward messages in a best-effort manner.
-The core of the Internet makes no guarnatees about whether a message will actually arrive at its destination.
+The core of the Internet makes no guarantees about whether a message will actually arrive at its destination.
 The Internet also uses packet switching.
 Each packet sent into the network is routed independently, so messages sent from one host to another can arrive out of order.

 # Layered Model